The MSC Sail Camp offers a week of learning to sail fun for youth members.

 Each year, the club reserves the Davis Hollow cabin; instructors and their kids typically stay at the park.
 This year, we will also reserve the four tent-platforms there as well.
 We encourage parents who like tenting to consider sleeping over with their kids.
 There are also recommended campgrounds in the area, for those who prefer RV camping.
 (Please note: this is not a traditional sleep-away camp with counselors; campers must be accompanied by a parent or adult sponsor).

 This year, our camp runs up against the Regatta at Lake Arthur.
 If you have never spend this weekend at Moraine, you don't know what you're missing: kayak and canoe demonstrations, sailboat racing, lego contests, live music, hot-air balloons, and ... of course, fireworks.
 We are looking for a way to involve campers in the Regatta on Saturday, either through a "floating parade" or perhaps through Sunfish and Optimist or Puddle Duck races.
-Stay tuned.

 Location / Logistics

 The camp will be held at Watts Bay on the North Shore of Moraine State Park, with parents and campers checking in at the registration booth near the Sunfish racks.
 Check in will begin at 9 am and continue through 9:20 am each day.
 As in the past, activities will vary from land based to water based activities designed to introduce and develop sailing skills in a hands-on environment.
 There will be a lunch break around noon each day, and then a return to shore and water activities for the afternoon.
+Saturday check-in may be on the South-shore of the park, where the Regatta takes place; details to follow!

 Please apply early if you are interested in participating.
 The number of campers we can accept is limited by two factors: the number of boats we have available, and the number of instructors we have available.
 If you have a Sunfish or an Optimist which you can make available to Moraine Sailing Club for the duration of Sail Camp, please let us know.